IFS-HSR/ADMentor/userGuide.md

 * __How can I find problem occurrences that have been created from the problems in my problem space?__

     Right click on the problem in question and select "Find in all Diagrams" (Ctrl + U).

+* __Can I capture Architectural Decisions at the code level as well (rather than in a modeling tool)?__

+    Have a look at this project, which suggests to use AOP for this purpose: https://github.com/koppor/embedded-adl

 ## Known Limitations and Issues (ADMentor Version 1.2)